 The property was later a holding area for Waste Management Company.

-Where once cars of young couples parked later were parked dozens of mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
+Where once cars of young couples parked in row later were rows of parked mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
 “Yeah!
 Show us Dumpster Does Dallas!”)

 This page of movie listings from 1953 is a snapshot of movie stars and theaters of sixty-five years ago.